 1. Clean your gutters.

-Your roof's drainage system annually diverts thousands of gallons of water from your house's exterior and foundation walls.
-That's why it is so important to keep this system flowing smoothly.
-Clogged gutters can lead to damaged exterior surfaces and to water in your basement.
+Your roof's drainage system annually diverts thousands of gallons of water from your house's exterior and foundation walls, so it's vital to keep this system flowing smoothly.
+Clogged gutters can lead to damaged exterior surfaces and water in your basement.
 They are also more prone to rust and corrosion.
-Before the leaves fly this fall, have your gutters cleaned, then covered with mesh guards to keep debris from returning.
+Before the leaves fly this fall, clean your gutters, then cover them with mesh gutter guards to keep debris from returning.

 A home with air leaks around windows and doors is like a coat left unbuttoned.
-Gaps in caulk and weather-stripping can account for a 10% of your heating bills, according to the U.S. Department of Energy.
+Gaps in caulk and weatherstripping let cold air into your warm home, and sealing up a drafty house can save up to 20% on your heating bills, according to the U.S. Department of Energy.

 Few homeowner problems are more vexing than a leaky roof.
 Once the dripping starts, finding the source of the problem can be time-consuming.
 Stop problems this fall before ice and winter winds turn them from annoyances into disasters.

 Start by inspecting your roof from top to bottom, using binoculars if necessary.
 Check ridge shingles for cracks and wind damage.
 Look for damage to metal flashing in valleys and around vents and chimneys.
 Scan the entire roof for missing, curled, or damaged shingles.
-Look in your gutters for large accumulations of granules, a sign that your roof is losing its coating; expect problems soon.
+Look in your gutters for large accumulations of granules, a sign that your roof is losing its coating, which can portend larger problems.
 Finally, make sure your gutters are flowing freely.